KnowageLabs/Knowage-Documentation/administrator-guide/ka_Scheduler.rst

 Save as snapshot
 ~~~~~~~~~~~~~~~~~~

 The executed document can be saved as snapshots in cyclic buffers of configurable size.
-For example, it is possible to store in the buffer the last 12 snapshots (the **History Length** field) Save as file

-of one report, scheduled to be executed one per month, in order to have a one-year long history.
+For example, it is possible to store in the buffer the last 12 snapshots (the **History Length** field) of one report, scheduled to be executed one per month, in order to have a one-year long history.

 The list of all snapshots contained in the buffer can be accessed from the **Show scheduled executions** contained in the **Shortcuts** menu.
 You can find it in the document toolbar at the top right corner.
 Each snapshot can be opened or deleted from this panel.
 These steps are shown in Figure 8.6.
 A snapshot contains data queried from the database at the moment of its execution performed by the scheduler.